 The Conners Early Childhood Behavior parent and teacher/childcare provider short forms comprise subsets of items from the Conners Early Childhood Behavior form.
 The Conners Early Childhood BEH–P(S) form consists of 49 items, and the Conners Early Childhood BEH–T(S) form has 48 items.
 In addition to the Behavior Scales, both forms include Positive Impression and Negative Impression Validity Scales, as well as the Additional Questions.
 The wording of items on the short forms is identical to that on the full-length Behavior forms.
 The short forms are useful when administration of the full-length version is not possible or practical (e.g., due to limited time or when multiple administrations over time are desired).

 Conners Early Childhood Global Index–Parent (Conners EC GI–P) & Conners Early Childhood Global Index–Teacher/Childcare Provider (Conners EC GI–T)

 The Conners Early Childhood includes two 10-item indices, to be completed by parents and teachers/childcare providers—the Conners EC GI–P and the Conners EC GI–T. This component is available both in online and paper-and-pencil formats.
 The Conners Early Childhood GI can also be handscored with QuikScore™ forms.
-Scoring software is available for use with the Conners Early Childhood GI.

 The Conners EC GI–P and the Conners EC GI–T are quick and effective measures of general psychopathology and helpful tools for monitoring treatment and preschool intervention.
 The Conners EC GI–P and the Conners EC GI–T are embedded in the full-length Conners Early Childhood forms or can be purchased separately.